 What is so pernicious about political correctness “gone mad” is how it transforms into quasi-religious disciples those who kneel at its altar and never stray from its doctrines nor admit they are wrong, no matter how nonsensical or destructively insane their theories are proven to be.
 For years gay men have been contending with the spread of not one but two viruses, HIV and PC.
 But as irrefutable evidence supporting a return to hardline HIV prevention snowballs, a growing band of dissenting voices including TV doctors Chris Jessen and David Bull and author Paul Burston are finally being heard above the dismissive putdowns and denials of the HIV sector.

-In campaigning long and hard these past seven years for greater awareness around the unparalleled HIV-correlated health risks associated with crystal meth, and more recently in calling for harder-hitting HIV campaigns for no self-interest other than to protect the health and wellbeing of those I may never meet, I have rarely encountered anything so deeply disturbing as the ferocious amount of energy HIV sector personnel are willing to expend attacking, suppressing and dismissing all criticism of their approach, nor the manner by which they aggressively smear, bully, discredit and intimidate all opposing viewpoints into submission.
+In campaigning long and hard these past seven years for greater awareness around the unparalleled HIV-correlated health risks associated with crystal meth, and more recently in calling for harder-hitting HIV campaigns for no self-interest other than to protect the health and wellbeing of those it may never meet, LIFE OR METH has rarely encountered anything so deeply disturbing as the ferocious amount of energy HIV sector personnel are willing to expend attacking, suppressing and dismissing all criticism of their approach, nor the manner by which they aggressively smear, bully, discredit and intimidate all opposing viewpoints into submission.

 The sector surpassed even itself in March 2008 – two days after Dr. Chris Jessen told The Metro “There hasn’t been a decent HIV campaign in years” – when Boyz journalist Paul Steinberg was invited to the annual CHAPS conference to deliver his well-researched case for harder-hitting HIV campaigns.
 In the event his speech was ambushed by a heckling, jeering mob of prominent HIV sector staffers, and when Steinberg dared to quote Dr. Jessen he was humiliatingly shouted down by one who screamed: “What does he know?
 He’s only a doctor!”